deveshru2712/Social_Media_Application/README.md

 2. Add liking the comment functionality

-3. Tagging the user

-4. Instead of invalidating for comments use caching instead
+3. Instead of invalidating for comments use caching instead